nst/STTwitter/README.md

 ##### xAuth

 Twitter restricts the xAuth authentication process to xAuth-enabled consumer tokens only.
-So if you get an error like `The consumer tokens are probably not xAuth enabled.` while accessing `https://api.twitter.com/oauth/access_token` then your consumer tokens are probably not xAuth-enabled.
-You can read more on this on Twitter website [https://dev.twitter.com/docs/oauth/xauth](https://dev.twitter.com/docs/oauth/xauth) and ask Twitter to enable the xAuth authentication process for your consumer tokens.
+So if you get an error like `The consumer tokens are probably not xAuth enabled.` while accessing `https://api.twitter.com/oauth/access_token` see Twitter website [https://dev.twitter.com/docs/oauth/xauth](https://dev.twitter.com/docs/oauth/xauth) and ask Twitter to enable the xAuth authentication process for your consumer tokens.

 ##### Concurrency